geocoug/pg-upsert/docs/examples.md

 ### QA checks only

 Run all not-null, primary key, foreign key, and check constraint QA checks on all tables.
-This method does not commit any changes to the database.
+This method does not commit any changes to the database and strictly runs QA checks.

 ```python
 upsert.qa_all()